Benzo(a)pyrene

-Benzo[a]pyrene (BaP or B[a]P) is a polycyclic aromatic hydrocarbon and the result of incomplete combustion of organic matter at temperatures between 300 °C and 600 °C. The ubiquitous compound can be found in coal tar, tobacco smoke and many foods, especially grilled meats.
+Benzo[a]pyrene (BaP or B[a]P) is a polycyclic aromatic hydrocarbon (PAH) and the result of incomplete combustion of organic matter at temperatures between 300 and 600 °C. The ubiquitous compound can be found in coal tar, tobacco smoke and many foods, especially grilled meats.
 The substance with the formula C_{20}H_{12} is one of the benzopyrenes, formed by a benzene ring fused to pyrene.
 Its diol epoxide metabolites, more commonly known as BPDE, react with and bind to DNA, resulting in mutations and eventually cancer.
 It is listed as a Group 1 carcinogen by the IARC.
 In the 18th century a scrotal cancer of chimney sweepers, the chimney sweeps' carcinoma, was already known to be connected to soot.

 Description

 Benzo[a]pyrene (BaP) is a polycyclic aromatic hydrocarbon found in coal tar with the formula C_{20}H_{12}.
 The compound is one of the benzopyrenes, formed by a benzene ring fused to pyrene, and is the result of incomplete combustion at temperatures between 300 °C and 600 °C.